apache/geode/gemfire-spark-connector/doc/4_loading.md

 ```

-## GemFire Server-Side Filtering
+## Geode Server-Side Filtering
-Server-side filtering allow exposing partial dataset of a GemFire region
+Server-side filtering allow exposing partial dataset of a Geode region
-as a RDD, this reduces the amount of data transferred from GemFire to
+as a RDD, this reduces the amount of data transferred from Geode to
 Spark to speed up processing.
 ```
 val rdd = sc.gemfireRegion("<region path>").where("<where clause>")
 ```

-The above call is translated to OQL query `select key, value from /<region path>.entries where <where clause>`, then the query is executed for each RDD partition.
-Note: the RDD partitions are created the same way as described in the section above.
+The above call is translated to OQL query `select key, value from /<region path>.entries where <where clause>`, then
+the query is executed for each RDD partition.
+Note: the RDD partitions are created the same way as described in the
+section above.

 In the following demo, javabean class `Emp` is used, it has 5 attributes: `id`, `lname`, `fname`, `age`, and `loc`.
-In order to make `Emp` class available on GemFire servers, we need to deploy a jar file that contains `Emp` class, now build the `emp.jar`,  deploy it and create region `emps` in `gfsh`:
+In order to make `Emp` class available on Geode servers, we need to deploy a jar file that contains `Emp` class,
+now build the `emp.jar`,  deploy it and create region `emps` in `gfsh`:
 ```
 zip $CONNECTOR/gemfire-spark-demos/basic-demos/target/scala-2.10/basic-demos_2.10-0.5.0.jar \
   -i "demo/Emp.class" --out $CONNECTOR/emp.jar